osbale/guest-list/README.md

 # guest-list

-My take on guest-list using plain Javascript ES6
+Simple guest list using only HTML, CSS, Javascript